Coconut oil is a real multi-tasker; you can use it to prepare food with, for skin and hair treatments, for oil pulling and many other things.

 Washing your face with coconut oil cleans and hydrates your skin without leaving it oily.

 As with anything new on your skin, test it first to see if it suits your skin type.
-Rinse well afterwards so that the oil doesn’t stay on your face.
+Rinse well afterwards to make sure the oil doesn’t stay on your face.

 Make your own coconut oil face wash with this DIY recipe.